The Norwood and Newton Settlement

 Overview

-The Norwood and Newton Settlement was established through the remarkable generosity of Thomas and Esther England, life-long Methodists from Romford.
-Thomas England, a pharmacist who served as Chairman of Romford Council (1921-22), founded the Norwood Settlement in 1952.
+The Norwood and Newton Settlement was established through the generosity of Thomas and Esther England, life-long Methodists from Romford.
+Thomas England founded the Norwood Settlement in 1952.
 Following his death in 1960, his wife Esther established the Newton Settlement.
-The settlements were named after the maiden names of the founders' mothers, allowing the Englands to remain anonymous benefactors.
+The settlements were named after Norwood and Newton.
 The two settlements merged in 1996 and are now administered by five committed Christian trustees.

-With total income of approximately £457,550 and annual grant distribution around £326,000-£400,000, the Settlement focuses primarily on capital building projects for Free Churches (Non-Church of England) throughout England and Wales, with particular emphasis on the London Borough of Havering area, especially Romford and surrounding areas.
-Over the past decade, the Settlement has distributed £2.86 million across 237 projects, demonstrating sustained commitment to supporting Christian facilities and church growth.
+With annual grant distribution of £326,000 in 2022/23, the Settlement focuses primarily on capital building projects for Free Churches (Non-Church of England) throughout England and Wales, with particular emphasis on the London Borough of Havering area, especially Romford and surrounding areas.
+Over the past decade, the Settlement has distributed £2.861 million across 237 projects, demonstrating sustained commitment to supporting Christian facilities and church growth.

 Funding Priorities